MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

 By only training a linear layer on top of our self-supervised learned representation, our method is able to achieve significantly better top-1 classification accuracy compared to the previous state-of-the-art trained on K400: +16.7 and +16.9 over CoCLR on UCF101 and HMDB51, respectively.
-Only the recent arXiv paper CVRL comes close to our results on UCF, but still lacks on HMDB ($-4.7$).
+Only the recent CVRL method comes close to our results on UCF, but still lacks on HMDB ($-4.7$).
 Moreover, \ours{} outperforms all previous methods, including those trained on 100\x more data than K400 (\eg, IG65M and Youtube8M), and those that use extra modalities like audio and text (\eg, XDC, MIL-NCE).

-Next, we compare against methods that adopt the end-to-end full training evaluation protocol.
-Similar to our observation with the linear evaluation protocol, \ours{} again achieves SOTA results among the methods trained on K400.
-Among all methods, only XDC and GDT produce results comparable to \ours{}, but are either trained on 270\x more data (IG65M contains 21 years of video content \vs K400 only 28 days) or use extra audio modality as inputs.
+Results using the end-to-end full training evaluation protocol show similar observations to the linear evaluation protocol: \ours{} again achieves competitive results among the methods trained on K400.
+When compared to previous approaches, only $\rho$BYOL, XDC and GDT produce results comparable to \ours{}.
+Among them, $\rho$BYOL is conceptually similar to our visual-only method, but augmented with the idea of sampling multiple clips ($\rho=4$) per video for training, which is complementary to our main contribution.
+On the other hand, both XDC and GDT are trained on 270\x more data (IG65M contains 21 years of video content \vs K400 only 28 days) and use extra audio modality as inputs.
+Furthermore, towards making the best effort in enabling fair comparison against the literature, we also present the results of a weaker \ours{} model trained with a smaller backbone (R18) and a smaller input size (128$\times$128).
+Under this setting, our model again convincingly outperforms models with similar backbone and input resolutions (\eg, 3D-RotNet, CBT, GDT, CoCLR).

-Finally, towards making the best effort in enabling fair comparison against the literature, we also present the results of a weaker \ours{} model trained with a smaller backbone (R18) and a smaller input size (128$\times$128).
-Under this setting, our model still convincingly outperforms models with similar backbone and input resolutions (\eg, 3D-RotNet, CBT, GDT, CoCLR) using both evaluation protocols and even outperforms many methods that use larger backbones (\eg XDC, AVSlowFast, \etc).
+We also tried to keep the Motion pathway during inference and ensemble its prediction with those of the Visual pathway (``V+F'').
+This produces results that are nearly identical to those obtained using only our motion-aware Visual pathway (``V''), which suggests that our novel training paradigm is indeed able to successfully ``distill'' motion information into the Visual pathway during pretraining.
+Finally, we also performed k-nearest-neighbor video retrieval to compare to the recent ASCNet work~\cite{huang-iccv2021} in Table~\ref{table:knn}.
+Despite similar accuracy when $k$=10, we largely outperform under the strictest 1-NN setting (+2.8\%), which shows the higher precision of our representations.